open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 turn mounted to the Allocator.
 This configuration will be resolved to target configurations and then split across all OpenTelemetryCollector instances.

-TargetAllocators exposes the results as [HTTP_SD endpoints](https://prometheus.io/docs/prometheus/latest/http_sd/) split by collector.
+TargetAllocators expose the results as [HTTP_SD endpoints](https://prometheus.io/docs/prometheus/latest/http_sd/) split by collector.

-### Watchers
-Watchers are responsible for the translation of external sources into Prometheus readable scrape configurations and triggers updates to the DiscoveryManager

-### DiscoveryManager
-Watches the Prometheus service discovery for new targets and sets targets to the Allocator

-### Allocator
-Shards the received targets based on the discovered Collector instances

-### Collector
-Client to watch for deployed Collector instances which will then provided to the Allocator.

 #### Endpoints
 `/jobs`: